ASIA MARKETS: Asian Markets Gain As Trade Tensions Ease Further

 Also Wednesday, the European Central Bank cut interest rates deeper into negative territory, as expected, raising hopes that the Federal Reserve may soon enact its own easy-money policies.

-Japan's Nikkei gained 0.9% and Hong Kong's Hang Seng Index inched up 0.2%.
+Japan's Nikkei gained 0.9% and Hong Kong's Hang Seng Index advanced 0.2%.
 Malaysia's benchmark index was about flat while stocks rose slightly in Singapore and Indonesia .
 Australia's S&P/ASX was about flat.
 Markets in mainland China, Taiwan and South Korea were closed for holidays.

 Among individual stocks, Yahoo Japan , SoftBank and Fast Retailing rallied in Tokyo trading.
 In Hong Kong, Sunny Optical and Volvo parent Geely Automobile gained, while oil producer CNOOC slipped.
 Beach Energy and Commonwealth Bank rose in Australia.